-- select a representative sample from those areas where operations have been conducted during the audit period, from each of the years being audited, and for each of the various types of tending and protection operations across a range of forest and site types, including any SFL Class Z lands and any exception prescriptions implemented; - include, as part of this sample, the 10% sample required of criterion 8.1.11 for the year of the FRT expenditures or criterion 8.2.4 for the SPA - an examination of aerial photographs, FOIP reports, AR information and maps, for these operations; - determine whether the tending and protection operations implemented were consistent with the locations in the approved FMP, AWS and the requirements for aerial herbicide and insecticide projects (e.g., pesticide, timing, buffer zones, posting areas); - assess whether the tending and protection treatments were consistent with the FOP; the FOP was consistent with the SGRs; the FOP certified by an R.P.F. or other qualified individual, and actual operations were appropriate and effective for the actual site conditions encountered; - determine, for those SFLs with Class Z lands whether the required tending on these areas has been carried out; - assess the effectiveness of implementation of the approved exception monitoring program for any exception prescriptions implemented; and - consider whether there are any gaps between the planned and actual levels of each type of tending and protection seen in the field; consider results of determination under criterion 6.
+- select a representative sample from those areas where operations have been conducted during the audit period, from each of the years being audited, and for each of the various types of tending and protection operations across a range of forest and site types, including any SFL Class Z lands and any exception prescriptions implemented; - include, as part of this sample, the 10% sample required of audit criterion 8.1.11 for the specific year of the FRT expenditures or, if applicable, audit criterion 8.2.4 for the SPA. - an examination of aerial photographs, FOIP reports, annual report information and maps, for these operations; - an examination of the AWS and associated information products submitted in accordance with the requirements of FIM (2020 FMPM); - determine whether the tending and protection operations implemented were consistent with the locations in the approved FMP, AWS and the requirements for aerial herbicide and insecticide projects (e.g., pesticide, timing, buffer zones, posting areas); - assess whether the tending and protection treatments were consistent with the FOP; the FOP was consistent with the SGRs; the FOP certified by an R.P.F. or other qualified individual, and actual operations were appropriate and effective for the actual site conditions encountered; - determine whether identified conditions on regular operations have been conducted in accordance with the SGRs in the approved FMP for important ecological features; - determine, for those SFLs with Class Z lands whether the required tending on these areas has been carried out; - assess the effectiveness of implementation of the approved exception monitoring program for any exception prescriptions implemented; and - consider whether there are any gaps between the planned and actual levels of each type of tending and protection seen in the field; consider results of determination under audit criterion 6.

-2009 FMPM Part B Section 4.4, 8.4 (Apr.1, 2011 plans)
+2009 FMPM Part B Section 4.4, 8.4 (April1, 2011 plans)

-2009 FMPM Part D Section 2.0, 3.2.4, 5.0, 6.0 (Dec.
-11, 2009)
+2009 FMPM Part D Section 2.0, 3.2.4, 5.0, 6.0 (December 11, 2009)